BlinkTagInc/gtfs-to-html/README.md

 This will generate embeddable HTML without an `<html>`, `<head>` or `<body>` tag.

+## Processing very large GTFS files.

+By default, node has a memory limit of 512 MB or 1 GB.
+If you have a very large GTFS file and want to use the option `showOnlyTimepoint` = `false` you may need to allocate more memory.
+Use the `max-old-space-size` option.
+For example to allocate 2 GB:

+    node --max-old-space-size=2000 /usr/local/bin/gtfs-to-html

 ## Quick preview of generated HTML

 After an initial run of `gtfs-to-html`, the GTFS data will be downloaded and loaded into mongo.